-Telford and Wrekin Local Authority Virtual School is located within the Education & Skills Directorate and is part of the wider Children's Services.
-We are the Corporate Parent, meaning we advocate in the best interests of our young people, ensuring they are cared for and cared about as highlighted in the most recent Ofsted ILAC Inspection (Children's Services Outstanding, January 2020).
-We work as part of team around a young person and work closely with a variety of multi-agency key stakeholders.
+We work as part of a team around a young person and work closely with a variety of multiagency key stakeholders.
 The Virtual School team is based at Darby House, Telford.
-The Virtual School holds a full list of all the Designated Leads and Teachers for all early years' provisions and schools where Telford and Wrekin children are on roll, both within Telford and out of county.
-We provide a variety of training to support education establishments further, including termly network meetings and an annual VS Conference which focuses on improving outcomes for our Children in Care.
+The Virtual School holds a full list of all the Designated Leads and Teachers for all Early Years provisions and schools where Telford and Wrekin children are on roll, both within Telford and out of county.
+We provide a variety of training to support education establishments further, including termly network meetings and an annual VS Conference which focuses on improving outcomes for our Children in Care, Previously Looked After Children, children in kinship care arrangements and Children with a Social Worker.

 As the Designated Teacher/Lead, your leadership in respect of inclusive practice, expertise on attachment and determination to raise attainment and diminish the difference is also reflected in the aims and ambitions of the Virtual School for Children in Care.

-We want to ensure you have support and advice when needed; the partnership between the Virtual School for Children in Care and designated leads/teachers is crucial to improving outcomes.
-As part of this, the handbook is designed to give you a quick reference to key information that you will need in your role as designated lead/teacher.
+We want to ensure you have support and advice when needed; the partnership between the Virtual School for Children in Care and Designated Leads/Teachers is crucial to improving outcomes.
+As part of this, this handbook is designed to give you a quick reference to key information that you will need in your role as Designated Lead/Teacher.
 However, we will always respond promptly if you need information which is not contained within this document.
 Our contact details are on the previous page.
 Together, if we Dream, Believe, then all our young people will Achieve positive outcomes.